 - 1) In the GUI panel, click the 'Zero' button.
-Notice that the led in the button flashes to indicate that zeroing is in progress and the displayed position counts down towards zero (but may not reach zero). - 2) When the zeroing move has been completed, the 'Zero' LED is lit and the controller switches to closed loop mode.
+Notice that the led in the button flashes to indicate that zeroing is in progress and the displayed position counts down towards zero (but may not reach zero). - 2) When the zeroing move has been completed, the 'Zero' LED is lit.